prajwal2308/DIS_PROJECT_LoRAWAN/README.md

 ### Starting Different Versions in Terminal

-There are multiple version of script use of first version is recommended.<br>
+There are multiple version of scripts.
+Use of first version is recommended.<br>

 1. For running only two version of LoRAWAN Implementation using Docker and minikube.
 (Recommended) <br>
 `chmod +x start_two_versions.sh` <br>